arks-org/arks.github.io/content/_posts/2023-12-19-wrapping-up-2023-with-1200-ark-organizations.md

 ![][map]{: .img-thumbnail .img-responsive fetchpriority="high" height="auto" loading="eager"}

-2023 was another big year for the ARK Alliance.
+2023 was another big year for the ARK Alliance (ARKA).
 Some highlights:

 - registered 167 ARK organizations (most recent listed at the end)
-- developed the first ever ARK tutorial, delivered at 16 conferences in versions ranging from 15 minutes to 3 hours; example [60 minute video][], example [18 minute video][]
+- developed the first ever ARK tutorial, delivered at 16 conferences in versions ranging from 15 minutes to 3 hours; example videos: [60 minutes][], [18 minutes][]
   - Code4lib, IIIF, DWeb, JCDL, iPRES, ESIP, NDSA, NTTW, CNI, DPC, TDWG, Bioschemas, EDDI
-- engaged the West and Central African Research and Education Network ([WACREN][]) and [LA Referencia][] (a Latin American network of open science repositories), which are contributing 3 working group members
+- engaged the West and Central African Research and Education Network ([WACREN][]) and [LA Referencia][] (a Latin American network of open science repositories), which are contributing 3 people to ARKA working groups
 - welcomed a total of 9 new working group members to the ARK Alliance
   - Donny Winston, John Jung, Chloé Pochon, Omo Oaiya, Lesley Frew, Lautaro Matas, Sefakor Ankora, Jack O'Malley, and Sergio Santamarina
 - published the [ARK Community Code of Conduct][]